Tekali7/IlBelPaese/README.md

 Future implementations for this website are.

-- A new page to give the user the opportunity to order online.
+- A new page to allow users to order online.

 - A downloadable menu in PDF format in the "Menu" page.